aimms/how-to/HowToHandleTheDeprecationOfCompoundSets.rst

 Collateral benefits
 -------------------

-Instead of continuing to let applications deploying compound sets suffer from the above disadvantages, this article describes a rewrite procedure.
+Instead of continuing to let applications deploying compound sets suffer from the above disadvantages, this document describes a rewrite procedure.
 This rewrite procedure is designed to make minimal changes to your application and at the same time:

 #.
 Avoid the pitfalls due to the "automagic" design of compound sets (mentioned in :ref:`Section-Why` point 3 above).